open-eid/cdoc2-java-ref-impl/cdoc20-server/README.md

 #Running locally (dev)

-This file describes how to run cdoc20-server in your local development machine, without external dependencies
+This file describes how to run cdoc20 key servers in your local development machine, without external dependencies

 ## Installing and creating PostgreSQL DB in Docker